jecnua/terraform-module-generator/README.md

     terraform-module-generator/create_repo.sh <one> <two>

-Will create a repo called tf-one-two.
+Will create a repo called terraform-one-two.
 So, for example:

     terraform-module-generator/create_repo.sh aws elasticsearch

-Will create a module called tf-aws-elasticsearch.
+Will create a module called terraform-aws-elasticsearch.

 ### Add a module to a repo